 Why do countries trade in the first place?

 In today’s global era, international trade is essential.
 No country can produce everything it needs at reasonable prices within its borders.
 Instead, a country will be richer if it makes what it is best at and imports what it is not as good at producing.
 That idea is known as comparative advantage.
-The United States thus sells airplanes to countries around the world but imports products like coffee and tea from elsewhere.
+The United States thus sells airplanes to countries around the world but imports products like coffee and tea.
 Whether it’s importing fuel, food, or electronics, a country needs international trade to function.

 Learn more about international trade.